vm6502q/PyQrackIsing/README.md

 G = generate_spin_glass_graph(n_nodes=64, seed=42)
-cut_value, bitstring, cut_edges, min_energy = spin_glass_solver(G)
+cut_value, bitstring, cut_edges, min_energy = spin_glass_solver(G, quality=2)
 ```
+(The quality setting default is `2`.)
 It is designed with a sign convention for weights such that it can immediately be used as a MAXCUT solver itself: you might need to reverse the sign convention on your weights for spin glass graphs, but this is only convention.

 ## About
 Transverse field Ising model (TFIM) is the basis of most claimed algorithmic "quantum advantage," circa 2025, with the notable exception of Shor's integer factoring algorithm.